Honoring the indigenous peoples who have stewarded this land

 Statement of land recognition

 North America has been home to Indigenous peoples since time immemorial.
-At least 48 tribal nations have lived in the Denver area, including the Hinono’ei (Arapaho), Tsistsistas (Cheyenne), and Nuche (Ute) peoples, who are among the most recent traditional residents of the unceded land now called Denver, Colorado.
-This is a statement to honor the Indigenous peoples and Latino/Chicano/Hispanic peoples who have stewarded this land and to recognize their ongoing contributions and presence in this community.
+At least 48 tribal nations have inhabited the Denver area, including the Hinono’ei (Arapaho), Tsistsistas (Cheyenne), and Nuche (Ute) peoples, who are among the most recent traditional residents of the unceded land now called Denver, Colorado.
+This statement honors the Indigenous peoples and Latino/Chicano/Hispanic peoples who have stewarded this land and recognizes their ongoing contributions and presence in this community.

-Even though I no longer live there, I would also like to acknowledge the place where I grew up in Indiana, the ancestral lands of numerous Indigenous peoples, including the Peoria, Myaamia (Miami), Bodwéwadmi (Potawatomi), Kaskaskia, and Kiikaapoi (Kickapoo) peoples, who have stewarded that place for generations.
+Though I no longer live there, I feel a connection to and want to honor the place where I grew up — the ancestral lands of many Indigenous peoples, including the Peoria, Myaamia (Miami), Bodwéwadmi (Potawatomi), Kaskaskia, and Kiikaapoi (Kickapoo) nations, who have cared for that land for generations.